programinglive/programinglive.github.io/pages/faq/javascript/what_is_nodejs.md

 **Node.js** is an open-source, cross-platform JavaScript runtime environment that allows developers to run JavaScript code on the server side.
-Unlike traditional JavaScript, which runs in the browser, Node.js enables JavaScript to be executed outside of a web browser, making it a powerful tool for building scalable network applications, web servers, APIs, and more.
+Unlike traditional JavaScript, which runs in the browser, Node.js enables JavaScript to be executed outside a web browser, making it a powerful tool for building scalable network applications, web servers, APIs, and more.

 Node.js is built on Chrome's **V8 JavaScript engine**, which compiles JavaScript directly to machine code, allowing for